rskim47/rskim47/README.md

 ### Hi there 👋

-🔭 I’m currently working on some exciting projects to connect college students!
+🔭 I’m working on exciting projects to connect college students!

-🧠 I'm great at proble solving using Node.js, MongoDB and TypeScript.
+🧠 I'm great at problem-solving using Node.js, MongoDB and TypeScript.

-🌱 I want to learn more about Apache Spark, TensorFlow.js and React-Native.
+🌱 I want to learn more about Apache Spark, TensorFlow and React-Native.

-💬 Ask me about aviation🛫, real estate🏡 and startups!💡
+💬 Ask me about Aviation🛫, Real estate🏡 and Startups!💡

 😄 Pronouns: he, him, his